herzbube/littlego/README.md

 ## Getting and building the source code

 If you are interested in Little Go as a developer, you should clone the GitHub source code repository.
-Downloading just the latest release snapshot of the source code is not sufficient because the 3rdparty software build depends on the presence of Git submodules.
+Downloading just the latest release snapshot of the source code is not sufficient because the 3rdparty software build depends on [CocoaPods](https://cocoapods.org/) and Git submodules.
 Once you have the source code you should start by reading the file [README.developer](doc/README.developer) - the quick-start guide at the top of the file should get you up and running with a minimum amount of hassle.

 ## Links and resources